nene/komoot-challenge/README.md

 - Using Leaflet library for the map.
 - Using the Leaflet.LatLng type throughout the code (even in non-map-related components).
   It might be better to avoid such tight coupling with the Leaflet library.
+- Implemented some immutable array helpers.
+  Normally I would go for a library like ramda or lodash, but I guess for this assignment it's better to implement them on my own.